ArkadySK/AdvancedWindowsAppearance/README.md

 - backup and restore your settings
 - change desktop wallpaper even if you don't have permissions to it
 - setup custom slideshow
-- export to reg file
+- export to .reg file
 - auto update
 - automatic switch to dark mode when enabled by system
-- modern titlebar with transparency on Windows 10/11, native on the older version(s) of Windows
 - and much more!